phoddie/runmod/readme.md

 Mods are JavaScript code, by definition.
 There is no native code in a mod.
 The XS JavaScript engine does support including native code in modules built into the host.

 ## Communicating with `runmod`
+The `runmod` app supports two communication transports: Wi-Fi and USB.
+The two transports are provide the same functionality, though the details of how messages are formatted differ.

+There are two kinds of messages.
+All debugging communication (e.g. the xsbug protocol) is purely text based.
+All commands (e.g. install, restart, etc) use a binary message format.
+This distinction between text and binary messages allows for simple routing of messages to either the debugging support in XS or the command handler of the host.

+### Using Wi-Fi
 The `runmod` app communicates over the network using the WebSocket protocol.
 The WebSocket protocol is used because:

 - It is fully bi-directional, unlike HTTP.